-Franklin's Story: Giving Him Choice (Court Programs)
+Franklin's Story: Giving Him Choice

-Franklin*, in his 70s, walked into one of Safe Horizon’s court program offices with bruises from a brutal physical attack still evident on his face.
+Franklin, a man in his 70s, walked into one of Safe Horizon’s court program offices with bruises from a brutal physical attack still evident on his face.
 The police had arrested his attacker, and the assistant district attorney was ready to go to court to charge Franklin’s attacker for the assault.

 There was just one problem: Franklin wanted to drop the charges.
 He wanted his attacker – his wife – to be allowed to return home.

 The assistant district attorney called us immediately.
 Could we help Franklin?

 A short time later, Franklin came to us, clearly distraught.
 We brought Franklin into an office that provided him with a safe place to talk about his case, so he could tell us why he wanted his wife released.

 Franklin said he suffered a number of illnesses that had left him disabled and forced him to retire early.
 He did not have friends or other family to rely on, he said.
 It was just his wife, and without her, he didn’t think he could care for himself.
 He was terrified of what might happen to him if he suddenly became ill.

 Sadly, Franklin’s disabilities had made him both dependent on his wife and vulnerable to her abuse and attacks, which he had suffered for many years.
 What would be different for Franklin that day was coming to Safe Horizon.